Special Forces Support Group

-The Special Forces Support Group (SFSG) is a special forces unit of the British Armed Forces.
-The SFSG was formed officially on 3 April 2006 to provide support to the Special Air Service, the Special Boat Service and the Special Reconnaissance Regiment on operations.
+The Special Forces Support Group (SFSG) is a special forces support unit of the British Armed Forces.
+The SFSG was formed officially on 3 April 2006 as the special forces support group to provide support to the Special Air Service, the Special Boat Service and the Special Reconnaissance Regiment on operations.
 It is a tri-service unit, composed of the 1st Battalion, Parachute Regiment (1 Para), a company of Royal Marine Commandos (F Coy), and a flight (platoon) from the Royal Air Force Regiment.

-The SFSG also acts as the hunter force during the SERE phase of the UKSF Selection; in addition, the SFSG also has a rotating company group trained in Counter Terrorism (CT) to support the on-call SAS or SBS squadrons on CT rotation.
+The SFSG also acts as the hunter force during the escape and evasion phase of the UKSF Selection; in addition, the SFSG has a rotating company group trained in Counter Terrorism (CT) to support the on-call SAS or SBS squadrons on CT rotation.